zeroshii/Progressive-Budget/README.md

 When brought back online:

-  * Offline entries should be added to tracker.
+  * Offline entries are added to the tracker.

 ## User Story
 AS AN avid traveller